-She was thus referred to Dr. Rinku Sengupta, Consultant Obstetrician-Gynecologist at Sitaram Bhartia Hospital, for a second opinion.“I was unsure how a fibroid during pregnancy could affect my child so I decided to ask the gynecologist my queries before going ahead with any treatment,” said Neena.
+She was thus referred to one of the gynecologists at Sitaram Bhartia Hospital, for a second opinion.“I was unsure how a fibroid during pregnancy could affect my child so I decided to ask the gynecologist my queries before going ahead with any treatment,” said Neena.

 What is a fibroid?